Concordia University: Faculty of Fine Arts

-The Faculty of Fine Arts offers 60 programs at the undergraduate and graduate levels.
+The Faculty of Fine Arts offers 26 undergraduate programs and 17 graduate programs.
 It includes nine departments and four research institutes.
-During the 2019–2020 academic year, there were 3,964 undergraduate and graduate students enrolled in the faculty.
+During the 2022-23 academic year, there were 3,982 undergraduate and graduate students enrolled in the faculty.
 Among the departments is The Mel Hoppenheim School of Cinema.
-It is informally identified as MHSoC, and accepts 250 students a year for study in the fields of film animation, film production and film studies.
+It is informally identified as MHSoC, and offers study in the fields of film animation, film production and film studies.
 It is the largest, university-based centre for the study of film animation, film production and film studies in Canada.

 John Molson School of Business

 The John Molson School of Business (formerly the Faculty of Commerce and Administration) offers 18 different programs at the undergraduate and graduate levels from five different departments.
 The departments are Accountancy, Finance, Marketing, Management and Supply Chain and Business Technology Management.
-During the 2020–2021 academic year there were 9,915 undergraduate students and graduate students enrolled, and John Molson School has 56,000 alumni.
+During the 2022-23 academic year there were 9,097 undergraduate students and graduate students enrolled, and John Molson School has 61,000 alumni.
 The John Molson School is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 The business school is located in a LEED silver-certified building.

-Reputation
+Rankings and reputation

 Concordia University has placed well in postsecondary school rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university ranked 501–600 in the world.
-The 2023 QS World University Rankings ranked the university 551–560 in the world.
-The 2023 Times Higher Education World University Rankings placed Concordia 601–800 in the world.
+The 2024 QS World University Rankings ranked the university 387 in the world.
+In the 2023 Academic Ranking of World Universities rankings, the university ranked 501–600 in the world.
+The 2024 Times Higher Education World University Rankings placed Concordia 501–600 in the world.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 653rd in the world.
 The university was also ranked by Maclean's Canadian university rankings.
-In October 2022, Maclean's ranked Concordia 10th in Canada under its comprehensive universities category, tied with Wilfrid Laurier University.
+In October 2023, Maclean's ranked Concordia 9th in Canada under its comprehensive universities category.

 The university's John Molson School of Business was ranked among the top 10 Canadian business schools and the top 100 worldwide by The Economist in 2022.
 Moreover, Concordia was ranked seventh in Canada and 229th among world universities in the International Professional Classification of Higher Education Institutions, a worldwide ranking compiled by the École des Mines de Paris that uses as its sole criterion the number of graduates occupying the rank of chief executive officer at Fortune 500 companies.